I am only going to talk about one commonly proposed solution to the excessive

 The above code saves me 50 lines of code and the direct array access runs around

-2.5x faster than the switch
+2.5x faster than the switch statement.

 If you need more proof, YouTuber dyc3 profiled the code (and